Languages of the United Kingdom: British Sign Language

 British Sign Language, often abbreviated to BSL, is the language of 125,000 Deaf adults, about 0.3% of the total population of the United Kingdom.
 It is not exclusively the language of Deaf people; many relatives of Deaf people and others can communicate in it fluently.
-Recognised to be a language by the UK Government on 18 March 2003, BSL has the highest number of monolingual users of any indigenous minority language in the UK.
+Recognised as a language by the UK Government in March 2003, BSL has the highest number of monolingual users of any indigenous minority language in the UK.

 UK census

-Abilities in the regional languages of the UK (other than Cornish) for those aged three and above were recorded in the UK census 2011.
+Abilities in the regional languages of the UK, other than Cornish, for those aged three and above, in the UK census 2011.